Dan-Matthews-23/Heart-Helpers/README.md

 - “Red and green should never be seen”

-Following the advice of fellow students, I decided to use [Coolors](https://coolors.co/) for my palette.
-I've used this particular palette out of personal choice.
-I'm partially colourblind myself and have always appreciated a website with an appropiate contrast.
+To that end, I have chosen a mixture of black and white font, and primarily a mixture of deep red with orange to break up sections of the pages.
+I've kept these colours a darker shade so that the white font would be easily seen.
+I did struggle with the colour set.
+I'm partially colour blind myself which means I don't see shades of secondary or tertiary colours well at all.
+I've had to get feedback consistently on how easy the colours blended.
+I've also had a lot of support through the paid subscription of [Coolors](https://coolors.co/), which was reccomended to me by a peer at the Code Institute.
+The service allowed me to create a colour scheme based on the image I uploaded, which really did help.
+Overall,  I'm confident that I have chosen a colour scheme that is accessible that meets my design specification.

 ### Font

 The font I have chosen to use for Heart Helpers is one called Poppins, which is part of the Sans Sarif family.
 It can be found [here](https://fonts.google.com/specimen/Poppins?preview.text=Heart%20Helpers&preview.text_type=custom).
-I chose the 'Light' weighting as I felt that it would look better against an off-white colour I planned to use as my background colour.
+I chose the 'Light' weighting as I felt that it would look better against the background colour.

 ### Images

 All of the images used on the Heart Helpers website are from Pexels.com, and the icons are from Font Awesome and Flaticon.
 The authors are noted and are available to view in the #Credits section.

 ### Features